mintproject/mic/docs/notebooks/convert_repository.md

 !!! info
     The notebook will be ignored if it does not contain annotations.

+## CWL Document

-## What is a CWL Document?
+### What is a CWL Document?

-CWL is a way to describe command line tools and connect them together to create workflows.
-Because CWL is a specification and not a specific piece of software, tools and workflows described using CWL are portable across a variety of platforms that support the CWL standard.
+CWL is a way to describe model components (using command line tools) Because CWL is a specification and not a specific piece of software, tools and workflows described using CWL are portable across a variety of platforms that support the CWL standard.

 ### Example

+In our example, the command generates four CWL Document.
+Let's check the file `simpleModelAnnoted.cwl` and the important section for you.

 ```yaml